yaperos/app-nodejs-codechallenge/README.md

   <li>Kafka</li>
 </ol>

-We do provide a `Dockerfile` to help you get started with a dev environment.
+We do provide a `docker-compose` to help you get started with a dev environment.

 You must have two resources: